shabbyrobe/cachet/README.rst

 Values are set in all caches in reverse priority order.

+Iteration support
-Iteration support: whatever is supported by the lowest priority cache
+    Whatever is supported by the lowest priority cache

+Backend expiration
-Backend expiration: N/A
+    N/A

 .. code-block:: php